sshyran/znx-nitrux-linux/README.md

 **NOTE:**
-_If you are not so into typing commands in a terminal, you can check [znx-gui](https://github.com/Nitrux/znx-gui), which is a Qt-based frontend for `znx`, and is provided as an AppImage._
+_If you are not so into typing commands in a terminal, you can check [znx-gui](https://github.com/Nitrux/znx-gui), which is a Qt-based graphical frontend for `znx`, and is provided as an AppImage._

 Be sure to replace `/dev/sdX` with the name of your device.
 These commands will initialize the storage device and deploy the `nitrux/stable` image on the device.